KRAS: G12C mutation

 One fairly frequent driver mutation is KRAS^{G12C}.
 Electrophilic KRAS inhibitors can form irreversible covalent bonds with nucleophilic sulfur atom of Cys-12 and hence selectively target KRAS^{G12C} and leave wild-type KRAS untouched.

 In 2021, the U.S. FDA approved one KRAS^{G12C} mutant covalent inhibitor, sotorasib (AMG 510, Amgen) for the treatment of non-small cell lung cancer (NSCLC), the first KRAS inhibitor to reach the market and enter clinical use.

 A second is adagrasib (MRTX-849, Mirati Therapeutics) while JNJ-74699157 (also known as ARS-3248, Wellspring Biosciences/Janssen) has received an investigational new drug (IND) approval to start clinical trials.

 A phase Ia/Ib dose escalation trial of the oral selective KRAS G12C inhibitor divarasib was published in 2023, where the drug was tested in non-small cell lung cancer, colorectal cancer, and other solid tumors with KRAS G12C mutations.
 It continues in phase I and II studies for several cancer types as of August 2023.

+Elironrasib is a RAS(ON) G12C-Selective KRAS inhibitor being developed by REVOLUTION Medicines for the treatment of solid tumors.

+Calderasib another G12C-Selective KRAS inhibitor as been awarded a breakthrough therapy designation by the U.S. Food and Drug Administration.

+Elisrasib is a next generation G12C KRAS inhibitor.

+In China, garsorasib is approved for the treatment of advanced non-small cell lung cancer (NSCLC) carrying the KRAS G12C mutation in patients who have received at least one systemic treatment.
+Fulzerasib has also been approved for the same indication in China.

 G12D mutation

 The most common KRAS mutation is G12D which is estimated to be present in up to 37% pancreatic cancers and over 12% of colorectal cancers.
-As of October 2025, there are several G12D targeting drugs in clinical or preclinical trials including Zoldonrasib, INCB161734, LY3962673, AZD0022, and the PROTAC ASP3082.
+As of October 2025, there are several G12D targeting drugs in clinical or preclinical trials including zoldonrasib, INCB161734, LY3962673, AZD0022, and the PROTAC degrader setidegrasib (ASP3082).

 In 2021, the first clinical trial of a gene therapy targeting KRAS G12D was recruiting patients, sponsored by the National Cancer Institute.
 In June 2022, a case report was published about a 71-year-old woman with metastatic pancreatic cancer after extensive treatment (Whipple Surgery, radiation and multiple agent chemotherapy) who received a single infusion of engineered T cells directed to both the G12D mutation and an HLA allele.
 Her tumor regressed persistently.
 But another similarly treated patient died from the cancer.